-The referencing style used for the discipline of Marketing at Teesside University is Harvard Standard according to the book 'Cite Them Right' by Pears and Shields.
+The referencing style used in the Teesside International Business School at Teesside University is Harvard Standard according to the book 'Cite Them Right' by Pears and Shields.

 Click on the book cover below for details of the print copies held in the Library, or select the link for the electronic copy.

 For a dedicated guide on Harvard Style referencing, please go to the guide below:

 Pears and Shields (2022, p.
 20) or (Pears and Shields, 2022, p.
 20)

 Pears, R. and Shields, G. (2022) Cite them right: the essential referencing guide.
 12th edn.
 London: Bloomsbury Academic.